Brook Infant School Curriculum

 Please click on a subject below to see the curriculum.
 For each subject area, it is broken down into EYFS (Nursery & Reception), year 1 and Year 2.
 This is the content your child will be taught over the year in their year group.

-Here at The Brook we teach through exciting topics.
+Here at the Brook Infant School we teach through exciting topics.
 Below is also our 3 year topic plan for each year group.
 Nursery works alongside Reception as well as following the children’s own interests.

 We also use The Power of Reading project across our Literacy teaching.
 This is research that we have undertaken with the Centre for Literacy in Primary Education (CLPE).
 We value using beautiful literature across our classes and ensuring that speaking and listening are fundamental skills that enable our children to develop as learners.